keshavbiswa/seedie/README.md

 - `attributes` is a hash that maps field names to the values that should be used.
 If attributes are not defined, Seedie will use Faker to generate a value for the field.
   - The special `{{index}}` placeholder will be replaced by the index of the current record being created, starting from 1.
 This allows you to have unique values for each record.
   - Additionally, we can use placeholders like `{{Faker::Internet.email}}` to generate dynamic and unique data for each record using Faker.
+  - We can also specify an array of values that can be picked from randomly or sequentially using the `values` and `pick_strategy` options.
 - `disabled_fields` is an array of fields that should not be automatically filled by Seedie.
 - `associations` specify how associated models should be generated.
 Here, `has_many`, `belongs_to`, and `has_one` are supported.
 - The specified number for `has_many` represents the number of associated records to create.